tugrul512bit/LruClockCache/README.md

 // when invalidation method is implemented, it will be multithreaded read-write cache.
 For now, it is single-thread read-write cache.
 ```

+# Benchmarks for Multi-Level Cache:

+Up to <b>400 million lookups per second</b> for FX8150 3.6GHz in single-threaded Gaussian Blur algorithm.
+This is equivalent to <b>2.5 nanoseconds</b> average access latency per pixel.
+For a new CPU like Ryzen, it should be as fast as a billion lookups per second.